 While many guides cover the basics, this article will provide a more comprehensive and extensive look at the topic, complete with a real-life example and unique insights for seasoned SEO and AEO experts.

 Keyword cannibalization happens when multiple pages on your website compete for the same or very similar keywords.
 This creates confusion for search engines like Google, as well as for AI models like ChatGPT and Perplexity.
 Instead of seeing one authoritative page on a topic, they see several, and they are forced to choose which one is the most relevant.
 Often, this results in lower rankings for all the competing pages.
+This matters even more in 2026 because of how semantic search processes content.
+AI models look for one clear, authoritative source per topic, not two competing ones.

 Think of it this way: if you have two pages on your site about "the best dog food for puppies," you're essentially splitting your authority and telling search engines that you don't have one clear, comprehensive answer.
 This can lead to both pages ranking lower than a single, more authoritative page would have.